-Rachel Baxter enters her first season as the graduate assistant coach for both the field hockey and softball programs at Regis College in 2012-13.
+Rachel Baxter enters her second season as the graduate assistant coach for both the field hockey and softball programs at Regis College in 2013-14.

 She comes to Regis after an impressive collegiate career at Franklin Pierce University in Rindge, N.H., where she played both field hockey and softball for all four years.
 Baxter ranks third in softball program history with 160 games played, including starting an amazing 158 of those.
 She set career highs in home runs, grand slams, RBIs and batting average over her final two seasons.